EmmanuelDemey/Gillespie59.github.io/_posts/2015-06-06-google-appengine-setup.md

 {% endhighlight %}

 Of course, this small configuration is not enough.
 You should add for every static files your App Engine instance has to serve, the corresponding configuration block (XML, font, …).
+You can have a look to the file I have created for the application [here](https://github.com/Gillespie59/google-project/blob/master/app.yaml).

 And this first post is now drawing to a close.
 You should have now an up-and-running application you can deploy on App Engine.